History of Seychelles in Timeline

 2013: Main Export Products

-As of 2013, the main export products of Seychelles were processed fish (60%) and non-fillet frozen fish (22%).
+As of 2013, the primary export products of Seychelles were processed fish (60%) and non-fillet frozen fish (22%).

 2013: US mentors troops in Seychelles

-September 2014: Seychelles incarceration rate
+September 2014: Seychelles has the highest incarceration rate in the world

-2014: End of Exploration Rights
+2014: End of Petroquest Exploration Rights

-March 2015: Assumption Island Development
+March 2015: Allocation of Assumption Island to India

-2015: GDP growth since 1976
+2015: GDP Growth

-2015: African Beach Soccer Championship
+2015: African Beach Soccer Championship Hosted

 In 2015, Seychelles hosted the African Beach Soccer Championship.

-September 2016: Michel to step down
+September 2016: Michel to Step Down

 On 28 September 2016, the Office of the President announced that Michel would step down effective 16 October, and that Vice President Danny Faure would complete the rest of Michel's term.